 It might simply be true that Socrates was interested in the inquiry into nature as a young man, despite the fact that Plato does not highlight this interest in earlier dialogues.
 Nevertheless, even if it is true that Socrates was in the inquiry into nature in his youth, this earlier interest does not seem to be what Plato uses the autobiography passage in the Phaedo to show.
 Instead, Plato seems to want to show that Socrates' interest in definitions points the way to the "otherwordly" interpretation of the love of wisdom the character is discussing in the middle dialogues.

-As Plato seems to understand the inquirers into nature, they try to get straight about the existence of things.
-Their problem, however, is that they make the mistake to which Socrates calls attention in the early dialogues.
-He explains that he is looking for the universal in some ethical matter, not the way this universal manifests itself in certain range of circumstances.
+As Plato (in the autobiography passage) seems to understand the inquirers into nature, they try to get straight on the reality of things but make the mistake to which Socrates calls attention in the early dialogues.
+Socrates explains that he is looking for the universal in some ethical matter, not the way this universal manifests itself in certain range of circumstances.
 He tells Euthyphro, for example, not to reply to the "What is piety?" question by citing "one or two out of all the numerous actions that are pious," but to tell him "about the form itself by which all pious things are pious."
 Socrates seems to make this same the point in the Phaedo.
 He says that "if anyone says to me that a given thing is beautiful because it has a blooming color, or a shape, or something else like that, I dismiss those other things" (100c-d).
 Moreover, he seems to make this point against the inquirers into nature.
 He says that when he pursued this inquiry in his youth he went back and forth with respect to the following kinds of questions.
 "Do heat and cold, by a sort of fermentation, bring about the organization of animals, as some people say?
 Is the blood, or air, or fire by which we think?
 Or is it none of these, and does the brain furnish the sensations of hearing and sight and smell, and do memory and opinion arise from these, and does knowledge come from memory and opinion in a state of rest" (96b)?
-What Socrates discovered, as Plato seems to portray him, is that what thinking is, for example, is not "blood" or anything like that.
+What Socrates discovered, as Plato seems to portray him, is that what thinking is, for example, is not "blood" or any such thing like that.
 These kinds of answers to the "What is it?" question are incorrect, and the mistake is the one to which Socrates called attention.
-It may be that thinking involves "blood" or "air" in some circumstances, but none of these things are what thinking is.
+It may be that thinking involves "blood" or "air" in some circumstances, but none of these things id what thinking is.

-"If anyone says to me that a given thing is beautiful because it has a blooming color, or a shape, or something else like that, I dismiss those other things, for all those things confuse me, and I hold simply and plainly and perhaps foolishly to this, that nothing else makes it beautiful but the presence or communion (call it which you please) of beauty, however it may have been gained; about the way in which it happens, I make no positive statement as yet, but I do insist that beautiful things are made beautiful by beauty.
-For I think this is the safest answer I can give to myself or to others, I think I shall never be overthrown, and I believe it is safe for me or anyone else to give this answer, that beautiful things are beautiful through beauty" (Phaedo 100c-e).
+"If anyone says to me that a given thing is beautiful because it has a blooming color, or a shape, or something else like that, I dismiss those other things, for all those things confuse me, and I hold simply and plainly and perhaps foolishly to this, that nothing else makes it beautiful but the presence or communion (call it which you please) of the beautiful itself (αὐτὸ καλὸν), however it may have been gained; about the way in which it happens, I make no positive statement as yet, but I do insist that beautiful things are made beautiful by the beautiful.
+For I think this is the safest answer I can give to myself or to others, I think I shall never be overthrown, and I believe it is safe for me or anyone else to give this answer, that beautiful things are beautiful through the beautiful" (Phaedo 100c-e).

 Now Plato's reasons for the change in perspective in the middle dialogues are a little clearer.
 He seems to have come to understand Socrates' search for definitions as an interest in the forms of things, where these forms are the reality and existence of the things he has Socrates ask about.
 In its natural and disincarnate state, the soul is somehow fixed in knowledge of the forms.
 Human beings are psychological beings, the soul is reason and exists independently of the body, and during its existence outside the body, the soul is engaged in "contemplation" (θεωρία) of forms.
 When the soul enters the body, it forgets itself and its good and wrongly takes on the concerns of the body.
 Socrates, as Plato seems to understand him, showed how the "love of wisdom" (φιλοσοφία) corrects this mistake.
 The lover of wisdom transforms himself so that he spends time in "contemplation" and thereby makes himself resembles the natural and disincarnate state of his soul.